SplashFix/rechat-global/TERMS-OF-SERVICE.md

 When using reChat Global, you agree NOT to:<br>
 	•	Use the bot for illegal, harmful, or abusive activities.<br>
 	•	Exploit vulnerabilities, spam, or attempt to disrupt its functionality.<br>
-	•	Misuse stored invite links or avatar caching in a way that violates Discord’s guidelines.<br>
 	•	Attempt to reverse-engineer, modify, or resell the bot.<br>

 We reserve the right to restrict access to the bot if any abuse is detected.